-According to the Banking Royal Commission, there were 25,386 financial advisers registered in Australia in April 2018.107 These advisers tend to be advanced in their working lives, with the average and median ages of financial planners in Australia being estimated in a range that extends from a little under 50108 to as high as 57109.
+According to the Banking Royal Commission, there were 25,386 financial advisers registered in Australia in April 2018.
+These advisers tend to be advanced in their working lives, with the

+Based on analysis of data from ASIC's Financial Adviser Register, the average time an adviser has been licensed in Australia is 4.61 years with the median time being 2.74 years. average and median ages of financial planners in Australia being estimated in a range that extends from a little under 50 to as high as 57.
 Based on analysis of data from ASIC's Financial Adviser Register, the average time an adviser has been licensed in Australia is 4.61 years with the median time being 2.74 years.

-Based on analysis of data from ASIC's Financial Adviser Register, the average time an adviser has been licensed in Australia is 4.61 years with the median time being 2.74 years.

-The median tells us that a very large number of inexperienced planners are offsetting the still significant number of highly experienced planners in the statistics.
-In fact, the most experienced 1,000 planners have been in the industry at least 15 years.110
+The median tells us that a very large number

+of inexperienced planners are offset the still significant number of highly experienced planners in the statistics.
+In fact, most experienced 1,000 planners have been in the industry at least 15 years.